-The Environmental Tax Incremental District Debt Service Fund budget's fund balance is expected to increase by \$114,923.
-The fund balance is negative.
-It is anticipated an additional one year of increments will bring the fund balance positive.
+The Tax Incremental District 10 Debt Service Fund and Environmental Tax Incremental District Debt Service Fund budgets' fund balances are expected to increase by \$258,133 and \$114,923, respectively.
+However, the fund balances remain negative.
+It is anticipated an additional one year of increments will bring the fund balances positive.

-The Tax Incremental Districts 6, 10, 12, 13, 15, and 16 have no significant changes in fund balance.
+The Tax Incremental Districts 6, 12, 13, 15, and 16 have no significant changes in fund balance.

-• Capital Improvement Funds
+Capital Improvement Funds